 Permit fees cover the cost of processing, plan review, and inspections to ensure code compliance and safety standards are met.

 We recommend meeting with a plans examiner at the early stages of design to avoid code corrections later in the process.
-You may request your free two-hour consultation by contacting Michelle Finley at 564.397.4088 for an appointment.
+You may schedule an appointment by contacting Michelle Finley at 564.397.4088.

 New commercial construction consists of both freestanding buildings and additions to buildings that create new floor space.